Getting here and there

 © MU, Ville-Marie, ElMac Gene Pendon (2017) - Photo: Eva Blue - Tourisme Montréal

-More than just hustle and bustle and skyscraper architecture, Downtown Montréal is filled to the brim with shopping, museums and wide open park spaces like Dorchester Square and Place du Canada.
-Wander through the Golden Square Mile, Quartier des Spectacles and the Gay Village for some of the city’s best people watching and must-see locales.
-And lace on some skates for a spin or two around the new Esplanade Tranquille!
+Downtown Montréal is so much more than just the city’s urban and financial heart.
+Punctuated with iconic skyscrapers like architect I. M. Pei’s Place Ville Marie, Downtown’s shopping streets, cutting-edge museums and wide open park spaces like Dorchester Square and Place du Canada have claimed a spot as one of the coolest neighbourhoods in the world.
+Wander through the Golden Square Mile, Quartier des Spectacles and the Village for some of the city’s best people watching and must-see locales.
+And lace on some skates for a spin or two around the Esplanade Tranquille!

 © Alison Slattery - Two Food Photographers